Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Future Applications and AI/ML Developments

 \section{Future Applications and AI/ML Developments}

 Building upon the developments and results presented in this work, several future applications and extensions are envisioned, particularly in the context of ``online'' or ``real-time'' data processing and selection incorporating artificial intelligence and machine learning (AI/ML) techniques, for improved physics performance.
 Such approaches can be developed and tested or applied to on-going and future experiments such as SBND, ICARUS~\citep{ICARUS:2023gpo} or DUNE.
-In particular, SBND shares a functionally identical TPC readout electronics design with MicroBooNE, ensuring that the framework developed and validated within MicroBooNE can be seamlessly transferred and deployed for ``online'' or ``real-time'' demonstrations in SBND.
+In particular, SBND shares a functionally identical TPC readout electronics design with MicroBooNE, and thus the framework developed and validated within MicroBooNE can be seamlessly transferred and deployed for ``online'' or ``real-time'' demonstrations in SBND~\cite{Karagiorgi:2019qzp}.

-Looking ahead to DUNE, the demonstrated feasibility of topologically-sensitive TPC-based data selection in MicroBooNE provides a strong foundation for integrating similar traditional or AI/ML techniques to further enhance trigger and data selection performance.
-Beyond Michel electrons, this framework could be applied to efficiently identify neutrino interactions online across a broad energy range --- from a few tens of MeV up to several GeV --- where backgrounds from low-energy sources are significantly reduced, enabling clearer identification of high-energy signals such as beam and atmospheric neutrinos (exploiting, for example track multiplicity~\citep{Chung:2025dag}).
+The demonstrated feasibility of topologically-sensitive TPC-based data selection in MicroBooNE provides a strong foundation for integrating similar traditional or AI/ML algorithms to augment triggering and data selection capabilities for future LArTPCs.
+Beyond Michel electrons, this framework could be augmented to identify and target particle interactions online across a broad energy range --- from a few tens of MeV up to several GeV --- enabling further selection or filtering of high-energy signals such as beam and atmospheric neutrinos (exploiting, for example, track multiplicity~\citep{Chung:2025dag}).
+One such algorithm has already been developed and demonstrated by MicroBooNE to search for the rare neutron–antineutron transition process \citep{MicroBooNE:nnbar}.

 To extend these capabilities toward the few-MeV to sub-MeV regime, further improvements in TP generation can be pursued, including the integration of advanced deep-learning–based noise filtering algorithms~\citep{ArgoNeuT:2021xtd,Jwa:2022eaf} and the development of more robust, intelligent data selection methods.
 Deep learning architectures, such as convolutional and graph neural networks, can exploit the full spatial and temporal correlations present in TPC signals to identify rare physics signatures with high efficiency and low latency.
-One such algorithm has already been developed and demonstrated by MicroBooNE to search for the rare neutron–antineutron transition process \citep{MicroBooNE:nnbar}.
-Integrating similar algorithms into the online data acquisition framework could enable adaptive, self-optimizing triggers that dynamically respond to changing detector and beam conditions.
+Integrating self-supervised algorithms into the online data acquisition framework could also enable adaptive, self-optimizing triggers that dynamically respond to changing detector and beam conditions.